 Massachusetts Hall, Boston

 Massachusetts Hall, the granddaddy of Harvard buildings, has been standing tall since 1720, back when the USA was just a twinkle in the eye of the British Empire.
-One of the oldest academic structures in the entire country, this architectural relic rocks an Early Georgian style, with red brick walls and white accents that scream "colonial charm."
+One of the oldest academic structures in the entire country, this architectural relic flaunts an Early Georgian style, with red brick walls and white accents that practically scream "colonial charm."

-Originally, it was like the Harvard Hilton, hosting 64 students in 32 chambers (that's just fancy talk for rooms) and 64 tiny studies.
-But here's where it gets interesting – during the Siege of Boston from 1775 to 1776, this dormitory did double duty as a barracks, housing over 640 American soldiers.
-It went from scholarly sanctuary to full-on military base real quick.
+Originally, it was a kind of “Harvard Hilton,” hosting 64 students in 32 rooms (or “chambers” as they called them back then) and 64 tiny studies.
+But here's where it gets interesting – during the Siege of Boston, from 1775 to 1776, this dormitory did double duty as a barracks, housing over 640 American soldiers.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Boston.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.